Entering his 22nd year with the Youngstown State Athletics Department in 2018-19 is Assistant Director of Athletic Communications Jamie Hall.

 Hall also spearheaded the publicity of the 2010 V Foundation Comeback Award Recipient - men's basketball player Dallas Blocker.

-Hall has also worked as the media contact for the men's and women's cross country and track and field, swimming and diving and men's and women's tennis programs while at Youngstown State.
+Hall has also worked as the media contact for the women's soccer, men's and women's track and field, swimming and diving and men's and women's tennis programs while at Youngstown State.

 Prior to joining the YSU staff in 1997, Hall spent two years as a graduate assistant at Illinois State, where he served as the media relations contact for the Illinois State baseball and women's soccer teams.